Delegates to the 17th session of the UN Commission on Sustainable Development (CSD 17)

 In addition to negotiating policy options related to the thematic cluster of issues, CSD 17

-Organization of Work also includes, for the first time, a tripartite dialogue between heads of UN agencies, chairs of Executive Boards/Governing Councils of UN agencies, and ministers.
-These closed and informal discussions will take place prior to the morning sessions of the first two days of the High-level Segment.
-A Partnerships Fair, Learning Centre and side events will take place in parallel with CSD 17
+Organization of Work also included, for the first time, a tripartite dialogue between heads of UN agencies, Chairs of Executive Boards/Governing Councils of UN agencies, and ministers.
+These closed and informal discussions took place prior to the morning sessions of the first two days of the High-level Segment.
+A Partnerships Fair, Learning Center and side events also took place during the two weeks.

 A BRIEF HISTORY OF THE CSD